 Every team—regardless of industry, location, or role—will need to access important files and documents.
 Your intranet document management system can store anything, from templates and stock photos, to product documents and legal forms.
 Make your files accessible by using your document management system.
 Employees can easily find files by typing keywords, searching through content type or author, or date.
 You can also tag content and promote engagement by encouraging employees to rate what they read.

 You might be saying, “Hey Tim!
 What do I do about the thousands of files I have in another system we were using before our company intranet?”
 This is an easy fix.
-Today’s leading digital workplaces have intranet integrations with the most on-demand document management systems.
-This way, you can easily sync important content into your intranet seamlessly.
+Today’s leading digital workplaces have the best intranet integrations with the most on-demand document management systems.
+This way, you can easily sync important content into your corporate intranet seamlessly.

 2. Brand your company intranet.
 Give it a name.

-One of the most effective intranet ideas is to brand your platform.
-Start with a unique name that fits your company culture—this makes your intranet exciting for your employees, who will be using it everyday.
+One of the most effective employee intranet ideas is to brand your platform.
+Start with a unique name that fits your company culture—this makes your intranet website exciting for your employees, who will be using it everyday.

 Naming your company intranet gives it an identity that draws people in and increases adoption.
 The name will influence the way the intranet is perceived and used within the organization.